Distance: about 10 miles (16 km) there and back

 Modern Hiker and Hiking Guy both offer a circular route of similar length, descending via the Baldy Bowl trail

-This was our first time on Baldy, the highest mountain in the San Gabriels at 10,069 (or possibly 10,064) feet, and a frequent landmark on the horizon of many previous hikes.
+This was our first time on Baldy, the highest mountain in the San Gabriels at 10,069 (or possibly 10,064) feet (3,069 or 3,067 metres), and a frequent landmark on the horizon of many previous hikes.
 We chose the most popular route, taking in Baldy Notch and the impressive Devil’s Backbone.
 It was mid-November and the hot Pasadena sun made us come totally underprepared: we were freezing cold almost the whole time, and especially as we approached the exposed (hairless!) top of the mountain.

 The summit was peppered with smugly wrapped-up people, and since it was bloody freezing and a wildfire was also starting in the wilderness to the north, we didn’t linger, but retraced our steps to one of the tree-y bits with a bit more shelter for a quick picnic before heading relieved but exhilarated back to warmer lower climes.